Fermented Foods: Kimchi

 Our Thoughts

 We sampled the original vegan Seoul Kimchi and found it zesty, rather than spicy.
-Its bold rich flavor was a pleasant surprise and made a nice accent for salads or sandwiches, enhancing the flavors of meats and vegetables.
-Now we understand why kimchi is a traditional Korean side dish that is served with most meals.
+Its bold rich flavor was a pleasant surprise.
+It made a nice accent for salads or sandwiches, enhancing the flavors of meats and vegetables.
+Now we understand why kimchi is a traditional Korean side dish at most meals.

 When we first opened the jar the texture of the vegetables was firm, and the flavor mild.
 As the kimchi matures it will change due to the fermentation process getting spicier and less crisp (but ours did not last long enough to age).